-Last week we explored how to quench your spring fever by growing microgreens.
-Today we’re going to talk about how and why eating and growing sprouts is also a great idea!
+Last week we explored quenching spring fever by growing microgreens.
+Today let’s look into why eating and growing sprouts is a great idea!

 By now, many of us are finally able to begin planting our seeds in trays.
 I’m waiting eagerly to see the first signs of the plants that will give me homegrown garden veggies all season long.

 Just before I planted my seeds I began to grow microgreens, but that doesn’t mean that the rest of my winter was without fresh greens.
 Long before I break out my soil and seeding pans, my favorite way to get fresh homegrown veggies is growing sprouts in a glass mason jar.

 Difference Between Growing Sprouts and Microgreens

 You grow microgreens in soil and you only eat the leaves and tender stems.
 Also, you leave the roots behind in the soil.
-Because they have lost the ability to photosynthesize, these roots will die rather than putting up a new plant.
+Because they have lost the ability to photosynthesize, these roots will die rather than put up a new plant.

 You grow sprouts without the use of soil.
 You simply rinse and leave them to sprout without any growing medium.
 When you eat a sprout, you eat everything – root to leaves.

 Depending on your use for the sprout, you may not allow the seed to develop enough to make leaves.
 For instance, I sprout my wheat and spelt grains and then dry them for later use.
 If I allowed the leaves to develop it would be really difficult to grind.
 In this case, I only allow the grain to produce the tiniest of shoots before I use or dehydrate it.

-Beans may or may not develop leaves before they are consumed, but other seeds like sunflower or peas usually get to the green growing stage before getting to your supermarket.
+Beans may or may not develop leaves before you consume them, but other seeds like sunflower or peas usually get to the green growth stage before getting to your supermarket.

 The process for sprouting is remarkably simple, and you can get started with very little equipment.